eumelzocker/maptoy/docs/en/tile-providers.md

 **Parameters and headers:** No API key.
 Provide the required OpenTopoMap and data attribution.

-**Development use:** This is maptoy's documented source for manual development, smoke checks, screenshots, and demonstrations that need real Tiles.
+**Development use:** This is *maptoy*'s documented source for manual development, smoke checks, screenshots, and demonstrations that need real Tiles.
 Configure it explicitly; automated tests never access public Tile services.
 The published usage notes make the map available under CC-BY-SA with attribution, so controlled low-volume development fits this profile without credentials.

 **Policy notes:** Availability is not guaranteed.
 Avoid mass downloads, broad pre-seeding, and load tests; contact the project before larger use.
-Keep maptoy batch download disabled unless the operator has agreed to the intended load and retention.
+Keep *maptoy* batch download disabled unless the operator has agreed to the intended load and retention.
 The development profile is not a general legal review or an unlimited-use guarantee.